David-EstradaSD/CitiesLivedIn/README.md

  * IDEs: Eclipse, VS Code, Atom
  * MySQL Workbench

-### AJAX Functionality
+### AJAX Perks
-I used JavaScript to add scripts to this web application.
+By utilizing JavaScript's XMLHttpRequest, I was able to send asynchronous requests to my Java controllers.
+This provides several benefits, such as reduced server hits and network load, faster page renders and improved response times, an overall improved user experience, and asynchronous processing.

 ### Spring REST Perks
 Spring REST is a web framework that simplifies the process of creating RESTful (Representational State Transfer) web services.
 In a REST API, a controller method returns data directly to the client.
 Spring even provides shortcuts for _@RequestMapping_.
 Since REST controllers deal with the full variety of HTTP verbs, these shortcuts are more convenient.
 We can also choose to put both @RequestMapping and @ResponseBody annotations during the controller class declaration to precede every endpoint method.
 In this application, I used _@RequestMapping("api")_.

+### Front-End Design
+All of the front-end for this application was designed using JavaScript, HTML, and CSS (with a little bit of Bootstrap).
+Specifically, I used JavaScript to dynamically create forms, tables, and other HTML elements as needed.
+In the coming weeks, this project will feature Angular and have a much better design.

 ### How To Run
 Currently, this application runs on a local apache server.
-All of the front-end was designed using JavaScript, HTML, and CSS (with a little bit of Bootstrap).
 Next week I will be adding Angular to the REST application and deploying it to my AWS server.

 ### Lessons Learned
 I learned how to properly utilize Spring Boot and Spring REST frameworks to optimize configuration, while implementing the proper annotations and logic to perform basic RESTful services of a dynamic REST api.
 I learned how REST is aptly named because its clients and servers retrieve and _transfer representations_ of resource state.
 I learned about _data serialization_ and how we translate an object's state to a sequence of bytes that can be saved or transmitted, allowing for a copy of the original object to be constructed.
-In this application, I used _JSON (JavaScript Object Notation)_.
+I learned a great deal regarding _JavaScript_ and _Asynchronous JavaScript XML programming_; more specifically, how to dynamically create HTML elements and how to send CRUD requests with XMLHttpRequest.
+I also used _JSON (JavaScript Object Notation)_ and its methods _parse_ and _stringify_ to send responses with JavaScript.

 ### REST Endpoints